 Under the Obama administration, the State Department and DEA were coy about what they said about Mexico.
 They were measured on what conveyed regarding the topic of Ayotzinapa publicly.
 Supposdely, They do not have the same legal and political obligation to Tizapa and his supporters.
 Even so, virtually every human being who hears Tizapa's story is moved to a real empathetic reaction.
 The marches, Running 4 Ayotzinapa campaign and the press outreach has continued to define the narrative surrounding the Ayotzinapa case in the United States - New York, no less.
 There have also been various contacts with officials in US Congress.

 A fact not lost on US policy makers is that their public is continously exposed to evidence of tax malfeasence.
-Most of the politically active population in the NAFTA afflicted Mexican diaspora now teach others about Plan Merida too.
+Most of the politically active population in the NAFTA afflicted Mexican forced migration now teach others about Plan Merida too.
 The Merida Initiative is a US government programme started by George Bush Jr. - modified and administered mostly by Hillary Clinton, though - to supply Mexico's corrupt government with arms and training to deal with the "drug war" problem.
 Policy planners, which include both Clintons, know that supply side interdiction adds fuel to the fire.
 Most of the US public does as well.